betulkntrxl/my-first-repo/README.md

 This is the code repository for ChatApp.
 ChatApp is a web application which has similar functionality to ChatGPT.
 The ChatApp supports two languages, English and French.

-Currently there are two instances running in production
+Currently there are two instances running in production (You need to be on VPN)

 - [McKesson ChatApp](https://chatapp.mckesson.com/)
 - [Uson ChatApp](https://chatapp.usoncology.com/)